ddev/ddev/docs/users/performance.md

 ### Enabling Mutagen

+**You do not need to separately install mutagen.
+It's better if you don't have it installed.
+DDEV does the installation and upgrades when needed.**

-To start using Mutagen, just `ddev stop` and then `ddev config --mutagen-enabled` and start the project again.
+To begin using Mutagen, just `ddev stop` and then `ddev config --mutagen-enabled` and start the project again.
 If the mutagen artifacts need to be downloaded, they will be downloaded automatically.

 To stop using Mutagen on a project, `ddev config --mutagen-enabled=false` after stopping it.